 Wedding parties and special corporate events are a mainstay for the friendly and helpful Good AZ Gold Tours team.
 However, visitors are encouraged to get creative and plan a trip.

 Design a day out with friends - there's plenty of activities to choose from: tastings at boutique wineries, Hawkesbury iconic churches and graveyards, Farm Gate Trails for a "pick your own" day at a farm, Blue Mountains Botanic Garden at one end of the Hawkesbury or Wisemans Ferry at the other.
 A favourite is the Art & Artisans Studio Trail open day in August.

 Luxury air conditioned coaches, seatbelts for safety and friendly drivers make for exceptional travel.
 Owner Ryan Thompson recently upgraded his fleet of coaches.
 Smart, comfortable and reliable, these modern buses seat from 24 to 57 people and are ideal for custom-made tours for large or small groups and clubs.
 Good Az Gold will work with planners to arrange a trip to the Hawkesbury.
 Phone for a quote.

 Address: Settlers Road, Wisemans Ferry, National Parks & Wildlife Service

 Phone: 02 4320 4204

 Along the route, sandstone walls loom, shifting from grey, to gold, to black.
-Convicts, some in chains, chipped, picked and blasted this massive rock face to extract sandstone blocks.
+Convicts, many in chains, chipped, picked and blasted this massive rock face to extract sandstone blocks.
 Hangman's Rock is a dramatic point in the trail.